 “Yes, sure,” I said.
 “Let me call my wife.”

 Summer days dawn gently in the Mississippi delta.
 Sun filters through oaks and mosquitoes trace lazy circles in the shade.
-The air, thickening with heat and moisture, muffles noise and stills the will.
+The air, thickening with heat and moisture, muffles noise.
 It is a gracious, decadent season.
 The hurricane upended it.
 Wind stripped the trees or felled them altogether.
-Leaves carpeted the streets, piling against porches, settling into ragged holes left by uprooted trunks.
-The sun burned with autumnal sharpness.
+Leaves carpeted the streets, piling against porches, settling into holes left by uprooted trunks.
+The sun burned with autumn-like sharpness.
 I was reminded of the high Sierra, where glacial basins and whitebark pines brood in isolation.
-The whole city felt isolated — streets emptied of people, clocks stopped, buildings moldering in trackless time.
+The whole city felt isolated — streets emptied of people, clocks stopped, buildings moldering.
 The river rolled past on its way somewhere else.
 Sunsets dwarfed the horizon.
 At night, in total darkness, stars carpeted the sky.

-I met my photographer, Matthew McDermott, an ebullient, moody mountain of a man, at the Baton Rouge airport.
+I met my photographer, Matthew McDermott, a moody mountain of a man, at the Baton Rouge airport.
 He had just returned from a photo assignment in Africa.
-“Ready to rock and roll?” he asked me, slapping a pack of cigarettes against his palm.
+“Ready to rock and roll?” he asked, slapping a pack of cigarettes against his palm.

 We rented a red Ford Explorer and stopped at a Rite Aid, two Wal-Marts and an auto supply store, where we bought water, Gatorade, energy bars, canned spaghetti, nuts and (my contribution, greeted with utter bewilderment) soy milk.
 I took from a shelf Wal-Mart’s last pair of rubber wading boots.
 We bought bug repellent.
 At the auto parts store, Matt plucked from one aisle a flashing orange emergency light that affixed magnetically to the car roof.
 “This,” he said with satisfaction, “will get us in.”
 To his disappointment, Wal-Mart was out of guns.